sebastian-montero/sebastian-montero.github.io/posts/notes-on-information-retrieval-1.md

 .. type: text
 -->

-> This is a blog series on Information Retrieval covering the first eight chapters of the textbook [Introduction to Information Retrieval](https://nlp.stanford.edu/IR-book/information-retrieval-book.html).
+> This is a blog series on Information Retrieval covering the first chapters of the textbook [Introduction to Information Retrieval](https://nlp.stanford.edu/IR-book/information-retrieval-book.html).
 This post covers **Chapter 1: Boolean retrieval**.

 <br />
 ## Introduction